 Use your own address when applying for your student visa from inside the UK.
 Include your room number in your student residence, if you know it.
 Your BRP card will then be delivered directly to you.

 Once you have received your BRP, you must complete our Right to Study check.
-As part of this check, upload images of the front and back of your BRP.

 Please be aware that your new BRP replaces your old BRP, so even if you have time left on your old BRP it will no longer be valid and cannot be used for travel.